SouzaCode/MangaBookmark/README.md

 # How it works

-It saves the information of your manga list at your google sync storage, so if you remove the extension you will lose everything that you saved.
+It saves the information of your manga list at your google local storage, so if you remove the extension you will lose everything that you saved.

 ## Print of the actual extension